Julieta-Estrada/javascript/INTRO-CS-4 - Algorithm Design and Problem Solving - Advanced/README.md

 #### Exercise #1
 1. Code and paste the code below into a repl.it (set to Javascript).
-2. Make sure to run the program the understand the output.
+2. Make sure to run the program to understand the output.
 3. Find ways to improve the code and make it clearer to understand.

 ```